dssg/usal_echo_public/README.md

 classification_model: "model.ckpt-6460"
 ```

 The `dcm_dir` is the directory to which dicom files will be downloaded.
 The `img_dir` is the directory to which jpg images are saved.
 The `model_dir` is the directory in which models are stored.
-The classification and segmentation models must be saved at the `model_dir`.
+The classification and segmentation models must be saved in the `model_dir`.

 ## Run the pipeline